dialoa/collection/README.md

 author: "Julien Dutant"
 ---

+**WARNING**: this filter is in progress.
+Functionality may and will change.

 Collection for [Pandoc](https://pandoc.org) is a [Pandoc Lua filter] (https://pandoc.org/lua-filters.html) for building complex multi-part documents such as academic journalss, multi-author collections, or